apache/arrow/docs/source/python/dataset.rst

     ds.field('a') != 3
     ds.field('a').isin([1, 2, 3])
-    ds.field('a') > ds.field('b') & ds.field('b') > 1
+    (ds.field('a') > ds.field('b')) & (ds.field('b') > 1)

 Reading partitioned data
 ------------------------

 Above, a dataset consisting of a flat directory with files was shown.
-However a dataset can exploit a nested directory structure defining a partitioned dataset, where the sub-directory names hold information about which subset of the data is stored in that directory.
+However, a dataset can exploit a nested directory structure defining a partitioned dataset, where the sub-directory names hold information about which subset of the data is stored in that directory.

 For example, a dataset partitioned by year and month may look like on disk: